 Clinical Study Report (including narratives) (CSR)

 The CSR presents what was planned, what changed and why, what actually happened, and what was observed.
-The findings are presented at different levels of detail (ie, text part; in-text tables and figures throughout the report; end-of-text tables and figures; end-of-text subject narratives*; data listings and additional summaries; selected completed Case Report Forms; and Case Report Tabulations [US Archival Listings]).
+The findings are presented at different levels of detail (ie, text part; in-text tables and figures throughout the report; end-of-text tables and figures; end-of-text participant narratives*; data listings and additional summaries; selected completed Case Report Forms; and Case Report Tabulations [US Archival Listings]).
 Depending on the complexity of the clinical trial, the CSR (with appendices) may vary enormously in size.

 In general, a full CSR will be written for each clinical trial, but other report types may be created in some instances, including an abbreviated (abridged) CSR (ACSR), a synoptic CSR, or an addendum (supplemental) CSR.
-For a single clinical trial, there may be multiple CSRs, including separate CSRs for different reporting periods (eg, interim CSR, primary CSR, or final CSR), or for different study parts (eg, substudy report).
+For a single clinical trial, there may be multiple CSRs, including separate CSRs for different reporting periods (eg, interim CSR, primary CSR, or final CSR), or for different trial parts (eg, subtrial report).
 Hence, there may be different report types per clinical trial.

 There are no updates to a CSR, but there can be the need for an addendum CSR to provide additional information to a full CSR.